Kingston council votes to delay encampment eviction until March | CBC News

 As mayor I cannot sanction an encampment.- Mayor Bryan Paterson

-Eight councillors voted in favour of the motion, while five voted against it during a council meeting Tuesday.
+Eight councillors voted in favour of the motion, while five voted against it during Tuesday's meeting.

 Mayor Bryan Paterson was among those who voted against extending the deadline to evict, sharing concerns about safety in the encampment and saying he did not believe any new options for encampment residents would appear in the next two months.